 Boa Vista Roraima, Brazil Travel Guide

 Boa Vista island's radial layout, revolving around this plaza, draws inspiration from cities like Paris and Washington D.C.
-It houses major government buildings.
+It contains major government buildings.

-Consider a city tour to learn more about Boa Vista’s unique design and history.
+Consider a city tour to find out more about Boa Vista island’s unique design and history.
 This can deepen your appreciation.

-Boa Vista was founded in 1890 and significantly developed in the mid-20th century.
-Its "historical" architecture consists of government buildings around the Downtown area Cívico, showing the planned urban design of that era.
+Boa Vista was set up in 1890 and significantly developed in the mid-20th century.
+Its "historical" architecture consists of government buildings around the Downtown area Cívico, displaying the planned urban design of that era.

 No significant archaeological sites or ruins exist within Boa Vista itself.